pmiloslavsky/demo/README.md

 * GUI settable fractal parameters: power and zconst(julia style) and max iterations
 * GUI selectable color palettes and color cycle size options
 * GUI palette reflection button to prevent discontinuities
-* Screenshot hotkey and hide all widgets hotkey
+* Screenshot hotkey and hide all widgets hotkey and pause cpu usage hotkey
 * Crop an area of the fractal (displays border) and it will zoom to crop.
 * Save and Load fractal key support from file and from memory
 * Mandelbrot (zoom and pan via mouse) Threaded.